Overview of OPT

 No earlier than 90 days before your program end date

-Do not send your application packet any earlier than 91 days before your program end date, as sometimes even 2-day mail can arrive in 1 day.
-Your application will be automatically denied if it arrives too early.
+USCIS will deny your application if it arrives too early.
 Check your program end date on the front page of your I-20.

 Within 30 days of the OPT recommendation date